skypilot-org/skypilot/llm/llama-3_1/README.md

 Below is a step-by-step guide to using SkyPilot for testing a new model on a GPU dev node, and then packaging it for one-click deployment across any infrastructure.

-**For the complete packaged deployment YAML for Llama 3.1, see [Step 3: Package and deploy using SkyPilot](#Step-3-Package-and-deploy-using-SkyPilot).**
+**To skip directly to the packaged deployment YAML for Llama 3.1, see [Step 3: Package and deploy using SkyPilot](#Step-3-Package-and-deploy-using-SkyPilot).**

 ### GPUs required for serving Llama 3.1